Confederate States dollar: Coinage

 As the Civil War continued, the cost of the war loomed large.
-Any precious metals available in the South often made their way to Europe to procure war goods.
-But the CSA did manage to mint a few coins.
-In 1861, Robert Lovett Jr. of Philadelphia was commissioned to design, engrave and make a one cent piece for the Confederacy.
+Any precious metals available in the South often made their way to Europe to procure war goods, but the CSA did manage to mint a few coins.
+In 1861, Robert Lovett Jr. of Philadelphia was commissioned to design, engrave, and make a one cent piece for the Confederacy.
 On the obverse (front), he used the head of Minerva (French Liberty Head), which he had used on several store cards.
 The coins were struck using the then Federal standard of cupronickel for cent pieces.
-He made a few samples, of which only 12 are said to exist by the popular stories but research has shown that 14 are currently known to exist.
+He made a few samples, of which only 12 had been said to exist by the popular stories but research has shown that 14 are currently known to exist.
 Fearing prosecution for aiding the enemy, he stopped his work and hid the coins and dies in his cellar.
 The original dies were purchased later and used to make restrikes, first by John W. Haseltine and later by Robert S. Bashlow.
 The dies were donated to the Smithsonian Institution by Bashlow in 1962.

 In the aftermath of secession, the Confederacy seized U.S. Mint facilities at Charlotte, North Carolina, Dahlonega, Georgia, and New Orleans, Louisiana.
 After seizing and appropriating the bullion reserves stored at the facilities, the Confederate Treasury, led by C. G. Memminger, determined that the cost of minting coins far outweighed the benefits.
 Circulating specie would be virtually nonexistent in the Confederacy throughout the entirety of the war.
 A wide variety of local token and scrip would attempt to fill this void, to little avail.

 In late April 1861, four Confederate half dollars were struck on a hand press by employees of the New Orleans Mint.
 Because of the high relief of the coin die, a test striking was made to determine if coins would release from the Confederate die.
 The die was made by a printing plate engraver (A.H.M.
 Peterson) in New Orleans who was unfamiliar with techniques required to engrave coining dies.
 These coins were struck using a U.S. obverse die (Seated Liberty) and the Confederate die made by Peterson.
 These coins are known as originals, and the location of all four of the coins is known today.